ALEXSSS/OneFileSystem/README.md

 fileManager.createFile("./first/fifth", "someFile"); // will create file in directory /first/fifth with name someFile
 ```

-Or you can create hardlink (throwing exception if you truing make cyclic hardlink)
+Or you can create hardlink (throwing exception if you trying make cyclic hardlink)

 ```
 // it will create hardlink on file ./first/fifth in directory second with name fifthHardLink